COMPETITIVE GOVERNANCE

 The CRA Structure consists of a CRA regulatory system side and a Rating System side.

-The Rating System side has the same structure as the CRA regulatory system side and is subject to the full CRA Article 1.
+The Rating System side has the same structure as the CRA regulatory system and is subject to the full scope of this Constitution.

-The Rating Agency (RA) is structured the same as the CRA.
+The Rating Agency (RA) has the same structure as the CRA.

-The Rating System side is not subject to an additional complete Rating System; however, every Sector's Rating System must rate its RA's for integrity, consistency, truthfulness, reliability, and fulfilling its mission statement.
+The Rating System side is not subject to an additional, complete Rating System.
+Every Sector's Rating System must rate its RAs on integrity, consistency, truthfulness, reliability, and mission fulfillment.

 The Rating Agencies and the Rating Systems cannot regulate.

-The purpose of the Rating System and every RA is to provide quality information, evaluate and rate CRA regulations and the actual results, as well as restrict regulatory standards that allow significant negative externalities.
+The purpose of the Rating System and every RA is to provide quality information, evaluate and rate CRA regulations and their actual results, and restrict regulatory standards that allow significant negative externalities.

-A Rating Floor is a rating level set by the Rating System, a CRA must not drop below; a CRA must increase regulatory standards to achieve a rating level above the Rating Floor.
+A Rating Floor is a rating level established by the Rating System to address significant negative externalities.
+A CRA must strengthen regulatory standards to achieve a rating level above the Rating Floor.

-A Rating Floor may not be regulatory in nature; Rating Floors must allow multiple methods of regulations to achieve the goal of reducing significant negative externalities.
+A Rating Floor must not be regulatory in nature; Rating Floors must allow multiple regulatory methods to reduce significant negative externalities.

-A 50% Rating System vote establishes or increases a Rating Floor.
+A 50% Rating System vote establishes or raises a Rating Floor; A 55% Rating System vote lowers the Rating Floor.

-A societal negative externality in this Amendment is defined as general harm to most entities in society that includes moral, cultural, and societal factors; a 60% Rating System vote establishes or increases a societal negative externality Rating Floor; a 45% Rating System vote lowers a societal negative externality Rating Floor.
+A societal negative externality in this Amendment is defined as general harm to most entities in society, including moral, cultural, and societal factors; a 60% Rating System vote establishes or increases a societal negative externality Rating Floor; a 45% Rating System vote lowers a societal negative externality Rating Floor.

 An individual living an impoverished life is a societal negative externality; however, this category requires a 70% vote to increase and a 35% vote to lower an Impoverished Life Societal Negative Externality Rating Floor.